 As an editorial agent, I am always looking to answer the following question: “What is the heart of your story?”
 And then: “How does everything else tie into the heart of your story?”
 The key words in both of those questions?
 “Your story.”

-I don’t like to be prescriptive in terms of ideas, though sometimes I do get an idea that I can’t help floating by the writer.
+I don’t like to be prescriptive in terms my literary agent feedback, though sometimes I do get an idea that I can’t help floating by the writer.
 But most of the time, I say, “This isn’t working right here, what can YOU come up with to make it more in tune with what you’re trying to do in this moment?”
 I never say, “Well, clearly, you need to do this, this, and this.”
 Why not?
 Because then it becomes my story, not your story.
+If you’re looking at how literary agents work when you’re selecting representation, you want to go with someone who isn’t going to write your story for you.

 Don’t get me wrong.
 If parts of your story or a character or a subplot don’t work or aren’t marketable, you’ll hear about it.
-And you may get an idea or two for what might work in its place.
+And you may get literary agent feedback for what might work in its place.
 But the work — and that includes the majority of the idea work — is up to you.

 So yes.
-Do weigh an agents editorial ideas for your piece very heavily, as well as their editorial style.
+Do weigh literary agent feedback for your piece very heavily, as well as their editorial style.
 I can’t tell you how many writers I talk to — not just clients — who’ve done revisions that they don’t agree with just because an editor or agent told them to.
 Sure, notes from a professional are impressive and seem convincing, but it’s your story, at the end of the day.
 If you are writing something literary and have an agent request the next Gossip Girl, they’re most definitely not the right agent for you.
-Trust your gut when listening to their editorial feedback, it will never lead you astray.
+Trust your gut when listening to their literary agent feedback, it will never lead you astray.